franciscoxavier04/pm-BIM/docs/release-notes/16-0-0/README.md

 Current Enterprise customers retain their existing plans with access to all Enterprise add-ons available at that time.
 No features are removed.

 From this version onward, new Enterprise add-ons may be included only in higher-tier plans.
-For example, the new Internal comments feature (more information below) is part of the Professional plan.
+For example, the new [Internal comments feature](#internal-comments-in-work-packages-enterprise-add-on) is part of the Professional plan.

-Customers on lower Enterprise plans who want to try out new add-ons from higher plans can do so by [requesting a new Enterprise trial token (on-premises)](https://www.openproject.org/contact/) or by starting a new Cloud trial instance.
+Customers on lower Enterprise plans who want to try out new add-ons from higher plans can do so by [requesting a new Enterprise trial token (on-premises)](https://www.openproject.org/contact/) or by [starting a new Cloud trial instance](https://start.openproject.com/).

-More details are available in the updated [Enterprise guide](https://www.openproject.org/docs/enterprise-guide/).
+More details are available in our updated [Enterprise guide](https://www.openproject.org/docs/enterprise-guide/).

 ## Important feature changes